 Integrative Health Services

-We offer integrative health services as a complement to traditional medical interventions to help achieve a greater degree of comfort to those with serious or terminal illness.
+We offer integrative health services as a complement to traditional medical interventions to help achieve a greater degree of comfort and relaxation.
 These modalities focus on the connection of mind, body and spirit and include massage, reflexology and healing touch.

 - individual bereavement services